 The average practicing time is one and a half hour.
 At the beginning and end of lessons we greet each other in seiza (the traditional Japanese kneeling sit).

 After greeting we continue with breathing exercises and prepare ourselves with kenkotaiso (gymnastic exercises) and aikitaiso (technical warm-up) for the technical practice.

 Usually in the main part of the training we learn unarmed and armed techniques in the form of hitoriwaza, kumiwaza and tsuzukiwaza.

-- Hitoriwaza - technique done alone
+- Hitoriwaza - practicing a technique alone

-- Kumiwaza - techniques done with partner
+- Kumiwaza - practicing a technique with partner

 - Tsuzikiwaza - practicing a group of techniques with partner(s), in harmony